Thinking About Sociology in California and Paris

 a process of selection between different variants (e.g. beliefs, ideas or artefacts) or models (referring to people from whom one can copy) (Acerbi and Mesoudi 2015, 483).

-1 The picture is more complicated when you factor in content biases or guided variation (see Acerbi and Mesoudi 2015), but I will stick to this dualism because (a) it captures fundamental positions and (b) it is rather pretty.
+1 The picture is actually more complicated when you factor in content biases or guided variation (see Acerbi and Mesoudi 2015), but I’ll stick to this dualism because it is rather pretty.

-I believe that cultural evolutionary debates, once again2, carry fundamental implications for the discipline of sociology.
-You can already see why these two orthogonal axes (what I’ll call transmission and directionality) matters for us: the former makes social stability an emergent property of strong imitation; the latter makes it a result of a set of universal cognitive tendencies.
+I believe that cultural evolutionary debates carry fundamental implications for the discipline of sociology.
+You can already see why these two orthogonal axes (what I’ll call transmission and directionality) actually matters for us: the former makes social stability an emergent property of strong imitation; the latter makes it a result of a set of universal cognitive tendencies.

 I will argue that this (radically) simplified difference, epitomized as transmission and directionality, speaks right to the heart of the core sociological doxa: the causal primacy of social life.